anaschaudhary002/personalbookshelf/README.md

 ### `npm start`

-Now to run this project in your local machine type the command 'npm start in your terminal
+Now to run this project in your local machine type the command 'npm start' in your terminal

 Your Project will Run in the development mode.\